Kailash Kher: Kailasa

 The band's first album, Kailasa, was released in March 2006.
 Their second album, Jhoomo Re, was released in May 2007.
 Kailasa's third album, Chaandan Mein, was released in June 2009.
-He made his first international album on the independent record label Cumbancha.
-He released his fourth album, Rangeele, through his own company Kailasa Records in January 2012.
+He made his first international album with the independent record label Cumbancha.
+He released his fourth album, Rangeele, through his company Kailasa Records in January 2012.
 In 2016, Kher returned with his new album Ishq Anokha.

 As part of a recent output of Kailasa, a devotional single "Gajaananaa" was released in August 2025.
-This song was a musical prompt on the occasion of Ganesh Chaturthi.
+The song was a musical prompt on the occasion of Ganesh Chaturthi.